jamktiko/tc-productlab-manual/tc-productlab-manual.md

 * Scope and feasibility of the concept
 * How "new" and innovative the concept/idea is

-#### Friday or Thursday :D
+#### Friday or Thursday

 If this happens Friday, we will gather 12:45 EEST AP05

 We will discuss the concepts and assessments together and decide which concepts are the ones we are going forwards with.
 After this discussion, we should have X amount of projects which have defined groups.
-People can work crisscross and
+People can work crisscross.

 ### Pre-production